d0ctr/telehooking/README.md

   - /cur {amount} {from} {to} — convert amount from one currency to another
   - /gh {link} — convert GitHub link to a GitHub link with Instant View
   - /wiki {query} — returns a summary from wikipedia
+  - /deep {prompt} — generates an image based on prompt with DeepAI

 ### Inline Query